Duddingston and Craigmillar (1900-1950)

-Duddingston signal box was located at the east end of the station, by Duddingston Junction and to the north was Cairntows Level Crossing, and its signal box, named for a farm to the south.
+Duddingston signal box (opened with the line) was located at the east end of the station, by Duddingston Junction and to the north was Cairntows Level Crossing, and its signal box, named for a farm to the south.

 Further breweries were to open.
 Pentland Brewery (served from Cairntows Level Crossing), North British Brewery (served by reversal from the westbound main line west of the station), Castle Brewery to the south (served from Duddingston Junction) and Craigmillar New Brewery to the south (served from the same junction).

 The line east to Niddrie West Junction was quadrupled in 1900.